TimITSolutions/federation_environment_getting_started/README.md

 1. **Username** and **password** of the MLFLOW user is not needed for testing locally.

-2. MLFLOW output can be checked through [localhost:3001](localhost:3001).
+2. MLFLOW output must be tracked through [localhost:3001](localhost:3001).
+Add this to your code.

 3. Place your ```submission.zip``` in ```docker_scripts/```.